Policy Learning with Competing Agents

 \begin{defi}[Equilibrium Gradient] The equilibrium gradient $\tau_{\text{EG}}$ is $\tau_{\text{EG}}(\beta) =\Big( \frac{\partial V}{\partial s}(\beta, s(\beta), s(\beta)) + \frac{\partial V}{\partial r}(\beta, s(\beta), s(\beta)) \Big) \cdot \frac{\partial s}{\partial \beta}(\beta).$ \end{defi} The previous threshold for receiving treatment $s$ impacts the policy value because agents modify their covariates in response to $s$.
 This influences the treatments that agents receive and thus the policy value.
 The current threshold for receiving treatment $r$ impacts the policy value because it determines agents' treatment assignments, which influences the policy value, as well.
 At equilibrium, we have that $s=r=s(\beta)$, so we can account for both of these effects simultaneously.

 \begin{defi}[Policy Gradient] The policy gradient $\tau_{\text{PG}}$ is $\tau_{\text{PG}}(\beta) = \tau_{\text{MG}}(\beta) + \tau_{\text{EG}}(\beta).$ \end{defi}

-The decomposition of the policy gradient into the model and equilibrium gradient is related to the decomposition theorem of \cite{hu2021average}. \cite{hu2021average} consider a Bernoulli trial, where treatments are allocated according to $W_{i} \sim \text{Bernoulli}(p_{i})$ for $p \in (0, 1)^{n}$, and they demonstrate that the effect of a policy intervention that infinitesimally increases treatment probabilities can be decomposed into the average direct and indirect effects.
+This decomposition is related to the decomposition theorem of \cite{hu2021average}. \cite{hu2021average} consider a Bernoulli trial, where treatments are allocated according to $W_{i} \sim \text{Bernoulli}(p_{i})$ for $p \in (0, 1)^{n}$, and they demonstrate that the effect of a policy intervention that infinitesimally increases treatment probabilities can be decomposed into the average direct and indirect effects.
 The average direct effect captures how the outcome $Y_{i}$ of a unit is affected by its own treatment $W_{i}$ on average.
 The average indirect effect is the term that captures the responsiveness of outcome $Y_{i}$ to the treatment of other units $j\neq i$ on average, measuring the effect of cross-unit interference.
 When there is no cross-unit interference, the average direct effect matches the usual average treatment effect \citep{hu2021average, savje2021average}.
 In our setting, the policy gradient consists of the model gradient, which captures how changes in the selection criterion directly impact the policy value through scoring the agents and agents' strategic behavior, and the equilibrium gradient, which captures how changes in the selection criterion indirectly impact the policy value by modulating the threshold for receiving treatment.